Cavity quantum optomechanical nonlinearities and position measurement beyond the breakdown of the linearized approximation

-\textit{Introduction.}---Cavity optomechanical position measurement is a critical component for several areas ranging from mechanical quantum state engineering to tests of fundamental physics.
-The cavity-enhanced radiation-pressure interaction facilitates such measurements via optical interferometry and also enables control of mechanical degrees of freedom via optical forces.
+Closely connected to the radiation-pressure interaction, optomechanical position measurement is a critical component for many research areas ranging from mechanical quantum state engineering to tests of fundamental physics.
 Prominent example position-measurement applications include ultrasensitive accelerometry~\cite{krause2012high,guzman2014high}, yoctogram-resolution mass sensing~\cite{chaste2012nanomechanical}, zeptonewton weak-force sensing~\cite{ranjit2016zeptonewton}, single-spin detection~\cite{rugar2004single}, and even biomedical sensing~\cite{longo2013rapid}.
-The precision enabled by cavity optomechanical position measurement also provides a valuable tool for fundamental physics experiments such as gravitational wave detection~\cite{abbott2016observation}, and searches for new physics~\cite{moore2021searching} including dark matter~\cite{carney2021mechanical}, and non-Newtonian gravity~\cite{geraci2008improved}.
+The precision enabled by cavity optomechanical position measurement also provides a valuable tool for fundamental physics experiments such as gravitational wave detection~\cite{abbott2016observation}, and searches for new physics~\cite{moore2021searching} including dark matter~\cite{carney2021mechanical} and non-Newtonian gravity~\cite{geraci2008improved}.

 Owing to the interplay between radiation-pressure back-action and optical quantum noise, optomechanical position measurement is a rich field of study.
-Prominently, this interplay leads to the standard quantum limit (SQL)~\cite{braginsky1995quantum}, which {\{{describes}} restrictions on {{position measurement sensitivity}} for continuous interactions.
-The SQL is now well understood experimentally and{{, indeed,}} the quantum back-action noise component of the SQL has been observed~\cite{murch2008observation, purdy2013observation, cripe2019measurement}.
+Prominently, this interplay leads to the standard quantum limit (SQL)~\cite{braginsky1995quantum}, which describes restrictions on position measurement sensitivity and is now well understood experimentally~\cite{murch2008observation, purdy2013observation, cripe2019measurement}.
 Furthermore, within the SQL, weak continuous position measurement~\cite{doherty1999feedback} combined with feedback~\cite{mancini1998optomechanical,cohadon1999cooling} can be utilized to cool mechanical oscillators towards their ground state~\cite{wilson2015measurement,rossi2018measurement}.
 To go beyond the SQL, back-action evading (BAE) measurements, such as two-tone drive~\cite{braginsky1980quantum,clerk2008back,suh2014mechanically,shomroni2019optical} or pulses much shorter than the mechanical period~\cite{braginskii1978optimal, vanner2011pulsed, vanner2013cooling, muhonen2019state}, may be employed.
+Thus far, the aforementioned position measurement techniques operate in the linearized regime but advances in coupling rates are now forcing experiments to confront the cavity optomechanical nonlinearities.